 Solutions for Youth Employment (S4YE) organized online consultations comprising of focus groups and one-on-one interviews.
-The objective was to seek inputs for the overall policy and operational recommendations of S4YE's Annual Report "Digital Jobs for Youth: Focus on Young Women in the Economy".
+The objective was to seek inputs for the overall policy and operational recommendations of S4YE's Annual Report "Digital Jobs for Youth: Focus on Young Women in the Economy."
 The consultations sought to understand perspectives and experiences of young digital skill trainees and entrepreneurs; digital skills training implementers; and firms that hire young workers for digital jobs.
-The findings will serve as technical input for the report's insight into promising practices for gender-inclusive digital jobs program for youth lessons learned.
+The findings will serve as technical input for the report's insights into promising practices for gender-inclusive digital jobs programs for youth.